Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/billing/managing-your-license-for-github-enterprise/uploading-a-new-license-to-github-enterprise-server.md

 ---
 title: Uploading a new license to GitHub Enterprise Server
-intro: 'You can upload your license file for {% data variables.product.prodname_enterprise %} to {% data variables.product.product_location_enterprise %} to validate your application.'
+intro: "You can upload your license file for {% data variables.product.prodname_enterprise %} to {% data variables.product.product_location_enterprise %} to validate your application."
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Enterprise